izzyswe/BeanVim/README.md

 I hope you find it just as helpful as I did when developing!
 <br>
 # Commands and Keybinds
-ALL KEYBINDS ARE CASE SENSITIVE
+ALL KEYBINDS ARE CASE SENSITIVE, ALSO MY LEADER KEY IS SPACE BAR, YOURS COULD BE DIFFERENT JUST AN FYI

 ### Basic command to build habit